imgokulraj/lukogbook/README.md

 # lukogbook
-This is a social media app with chatting facilities .
+This is a social media app .
+You can view other profiles and chat with others .
+Chat history is stored